Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-One of the questions I get asked many times is “Where do I put my light in relation to my subject?”
-It's a fine question and there are a lot of valid answers, each different from the other.
-However, there is one answer that's better than all of the rest.
+One of the many questions I get asked is “Where do I put my light in relation to my subject?”
+It’s a fine question with many valid answers, each different from the other.
+However, there is one answer that’s better than all of the rest.

 Where you place your lights depends upon the story you want to tell.
 That’s why Lee and I decided to play around with silhouette portrait photography after a recent marketing/product photo session that we set up in our living room.